 Linzey S. Corridon is a poet, nonfiction writer, and a Postdoctoral Scholar in the Department of English at Toronto Metropolitan University.
 A former Vanier Scholar, he received his PhD from the Department of English and Cultural Studies at McMaster University.
-He splits him time and energies between life in the Caribbean and life in Canada.
+He splits his time and energies between life in the Caribbean and life in Canada.

 Exulansis